SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     t.0 = t.1
     // Now t is (20, 20, 30)

-The member of a module access its top-level declarations.
+The members of a module access the top-level declarations of that module.

 ..
 TR: Confirm?